 NS 500 New Testament 1: Gospels/Acts.
 This Internet-based course introduces the nature, structure, and message of the New Testament Gospels and Acts in their historical, literary, and canonical contexts.
 The course is a companion to (though independent of) NS501, which introduces Romans through Revelation.
+No longer offered.
 4 units.
-ML preaching.
-We will also explore such issues as the role or function of parables in Jesus' proclamation of the kingdom of God, the history of interpreting the parables, and how parables, imagery and metaphor work.
-4 units.
 ML

 NS 512 Jesus and the Kingdom of God.
 This course introduces the nature, structure, and message of the New Testament documents from Romans to Revelation in their historical, literary, and canonical contexts and considers their relevance to subsequent socio-cultural contexts.
 The course is a companion to (though independent of) NS500, which introduces the four Gospels and Acts.
+Not currently offered.
 4 units.
-ML
+ML, BSE

 NS 537 Parables of Jesus.
-This course provides an introduction to the study of the parables of Jesus, with an emphasis on understanding them in their historical context and interpreting them for teaching and
+This course provides an introduction to the study of the parables of Jesus, with an emphasis on understanding them in their historical context and interpreting them for teaching and preaching.
+We will also explore such issues as the role or function of parables in Jesus' proclamation of the kingdom of God, the history of interpreting the parables, and how parables, imagery and metaphor work.
+4 units.
+ML, BSE

 NS 542 God of the Gospels.
 This course uses the various petitions of the Lord's Prayer to investigate the Biblical witness to God, taking into account both explicit and implicit designations, descriptions, and characteristics of God (e.g., God as Father; holy; forgiving; creator; providing and giving; protecting and delivering).
 While the course concentrates on the Gospels, it sets their study in the larger context of Scripture, considering the challenge and importance of a holistic canonical witness to the character and mission of God in the world.
 The course also pays attention to some theological issues as these are raised by the biblical texts (e.g., the question of gender in God; God's hiddenness, suffering, and providence).
+Not currently offered.
 4 units.
-ML
+ML.
+BSE

 NS 563 Race and Christian Identity in the New Testament.
 This course develops a biblically based, theological approach to identity by exploring the relationship between racial identity, ethnic identity and Christian identity.
 Lectures and discussions about NT texts and works about ethnic and racial identity help students understand the biblical world-view and modern and post-modern trends on the subject of racial and ethnic identity.
 Students will be exposed to several biblical, theological, and theoretical approaches that will be used to construct a uniquely Christian posture about race issues in society for a variety of ethno-racial groups.
 Classes include lectures, discussion, online directed learning activities, and student-lead seminars on Christian identity ethics.
-Prerequisite: NS500 or NS501 or NT500, and NE502 or BI500.
+Not currently offered.
 4 units.
-ML
+ML,

 NS 581 NT Seminar: Research Methods.
 A seminar in which participants explore through readings, practice, and critical discussion the range of methods employed in contemporary NT study.
 The entire research process will be discussed, modeled, and practiced.
 4 units.
+ML, BSE

+NS 590 Directed Study in New Testament Theology.
+Students may contract with a faculty member to complete reading, writing, and other learning activities equivalent to four units of academic credit, 4 units.
+ML

-ML how to utilize them for sermon preparation.
+NS 740 New Testament Backgrounds for Preachers/설교자를 위한 신약성경 배경사.
+This is a course on historical, sociological, and cultural backgrounds of the New Testament with a focus on how to utilize them for sermon preparation.
 This course orients students to explore rich textures of a NT text and translate their significance to the contemporary audience.
 Taught only in Korean.
 4 or 8 units.
 PD

-NS 590 Directed Study in New Testament Theology.
-Students may contract with a faculty member to complete reading, writing, and other learning activities equivalent to four units of academic credit.
-4 units.
-ML

-NS 740 New Testament Backgrounds for Preachers/설교자를 위한 신약성경 배경사.
-This is a course on historical, sociological, and cultural backgrounds of the New Testament with a focus on